dotnetcore/CAP/docs/content/user-guide/en/storage/in-memory-storage.md

 ```

- CAP will clean **every 5 minutes** Successful messages in memory.
+CAP will clean successful messages from memory every 5 minutes.

 ## Publish with transaction

-In-Memory Storage **does not support** Transaction mode to send messages.
+In-memory storage does **not support** transactional message publishing.